ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

 force-start
 ^^^^^^^^^^^
 Equivalent to start.
-Not available on unix systems with systemd.
+Not available on Unix systems with systemd.

 stop
 ^^^^